हिंदी

 उत्तर

-The conductors of electric heating devices such as bread toasters and electric irons are made of alloy instead of pure metal for the following reasons:
+The conductors of electric heating devices, such as bread toasters and electric irons, are made of alloy instead of pure metal for the following reasons:

-1. The resistivity of an alloy is higher than that of metal, which produces a large amount of heat.
+1. The resistivity of an alloy is higher than that of a metal, which produces a large amount of heat.

 2. Oxidation of alloys does not occur quickly at high temperatures.